ec262/discovery/README.md

 Get up and running locally
 --------------------------

-The discovery service is written in Ruby 1.9.2 with the Sinatra web framework, Redis as a datastore, and deployed on Heroku.
-It is recommended that you use [RVM](http://beginrescueend.com/) to manage your Ruby installations.
+The discovery service is written in [Ruby](http://www.ruby-lang.org/) using the [Sinatra](http://www.sinatrarb.com/) web framework, [Redis](http://redis.io/) as a datastore, and deployed on Heroku.
+Ruby 1.9.2 is required; it is recommended that you use [RVM](http://beginrescueend.com/) to manage your Ruby installations.

 Once you have Ruby and Redis installed, you'll probably need to run these commands.
 (I'm sure I'm missing some, so let me know what doesn't work.)